 I planned for a long engagement.
 Highly recommended.
 The fiance asked me to marry him on Thanksgiving of 2015 and we are getting married this Saturday.
 Do the math.
 Yes, our engagement was nearly two years.
 Within that two years, the fiance moved back to the east coast, I relocated up 95 to live with him, I joined a new company, and along with an amazing planner, we organized a DC wedding.

-We waited nearly one year after the engagement and six months after moving in together to register for gifts.
+We waited nearly one year after the engagement-slash-six months after moving in together to register for gifts.
 Again, highly recommended.
 This allowed us each to take inventory of our “stuff” when we each moved out from our single abodes and again when we moved in together.
 We were able to make a list of items that would need to be replaced and items that neither of us had but required for a happy home life (example: waffle maker).
 We kept a record of this on a shared pinboard.
 While it was not necessary to pin the exact make and models, we wanted to keep a record of what we needed so we would resist getting sucked into scanning everything within the store.

 Speaking of the store, I recommend visiting several stores’ before committing to a registry.
 Crate & Barrell, Pottery Barn, Restoration Hardware, Williams Sonoma, Sur La Table, Anthropologie, L.L.Bean, Target, Bed, Bath & Beyond, Macy’s, Bloomingdale’s, Bergdorg Goodman, Barney’s – try not to get overwhelmed.
 My wedding planner advised to have registries at two to three different stores with registry accessibility online and at least one of them with copious locations of brick and mortar stores, for the older guests who tend to be adverse to online shopping.